erinzm/zed/README.md

 That's what this is.

 ## Building it
-Get Flex and Bison, and GCC.
+Get Flex and Bison, and GCC (or clang, but it's not a priority of mine to support it).
 Then, just run `make`.

 ## License: